Learn everything you need to know about chalk paint and chalky style paint especially if you looking for the best chalk paint for furniture.

 Where do you buy chalk paint?

+Looking for some of the best chalk paint products?
 If you want the “name brand” Annie Sloan chalk paint, you need to find a local antique store or boutique.
 Some of these boutiques and antique stores will ship.

 If you would prefer to find a big box store, there are plenty of options!

 Valspar chalky paint (mainly found at Lowe’s) can be tinted in 40 different colors.
 It also comes in a spray paint option.
+I used it for a table top makeover here.

 KILZ also makes a good brand of chalky style paints.